ProtoSTEP was founded in 2019 based on our observations gained during various experiences in academic research and industrial R&D with one question:

 Aurélien Lejeune

-Aurélien Lejeune, PhD in Physics
+Aurélien Lejeune, PhD

 Co-founder and President of ProtoSTEP, Head of Science & Technology